CornerProjectAles/cpa-site/content/home.md

     desc: Baked in cast iron.
 Butter and honey.
     price: $5.00
   - title: Turmeric Sauerkraut
-    desc: An 8 ounce jar of house fermented green cabbage and turmeric
+    desc: An 8 ounce jar of house fermented green cabbage and turmeric.
     price: $5.00
   - title: Jalapeño Sauerkraut
     desc: An 8 ounce jar of house fermented green cabbage and jalapeño.